ibm-cloud-docs/openshift/openshift_users.md

 If you have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go account, you have access to a linked IBM Cloud infrastructure portfolio by default.
 The API key is used to order infrastructure resources from this IBM Cloud infrastructure portfolio, such as new worker nodes or VLANs.
 {: shortdec}

-You can find the current API key owner by running [`ibmcloud oc api-key-info --cluster <cluster>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_api_key_info).
-If you find that you need to update the API key that is stored for a region, you can do so by running the [`ibmcloud oc api-key-reset --region <region>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_api_key_reset) command.
+You can find the current API key owner by running [`ibmcloud oc api-key info --cluster <cluster>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_api_key_info).
+If you find that you need to update the API key that is stored for a region, you can do so by running the [`ibmcloud oc api-key reset --region <region>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_api_key_reset) command.
 This command requires the {{site.data.keyword.containerlong_notm}} admin access policy and stores the API key of the user that executes this command in the account.

 Be sure that you want to reset the key and understand the impact to your app.
 The key is used in several different places and can cause breaking changes if it's unnecessarily changed.
 {: note}